WNderitu/Malaria-Parasite-Detector-version-2/README.md

 ### Malaria

 A life-threatening disease, caused by Plasmodium parasites transmitted by female Anopheles mosquitoes.
 Five types of plasmodium parasites cause malaria; _Plasmodium Vivax_ (focus of this project), _Plasmodium Falciparum_, _Plasmodium Ovale_, _Plasmodium Malariae_ and _Plasmodium Knowelsi_.
 Malaria parasites undergo different lifecycle stages namely: hypnozoite, merozoite, ring, trophozoite, schizont and gametocyte while in human blood and tissues.
 Four lifecycle stages may be detected in infected human red blood cells during a parasites life cycle in man.

-### Malaria Disease Burden in 2024

 Globally, there were 282 million new cases(1 out of 16 people developed malaria) and 610,000 deaths (13.8 deaths per 100,000 people at risk).
 In africa, There were 265 million new cases (94% of cases globally) which translates to 1 out of 4 people developed malaria (237.6 cases per 1,000 people at risk).
 In terms of deaths, Africa had 579,000 deaths (95% of deaths globally) which was also quantified as 51.9 deaths per 100,000 people at risk.
 75% of all deaths in Africa occured in children less than 5 years of age.
-This statistics show that
-Africa had a heavy burden of malaria especially in Sub Saharan Africa.(Source: WHO Global Malaria Report, 2025)
+This statistics show that Africa had a heavy burden of malaria especially in Sub Saharan Africa.(Source: WHO Global Malaria Report, 2025)

 ### Malaria Diagnosis and Need for Advanced Detection Systems